astro313/PetCareBI/README.md

     - Abstractive summary: AI-based (transformer model)
     - Extractive summary: frequency based (NLTK)
 * **Part VI: Front-end/Results**
-    - Dcoker + streamlit + AWS
+    - Docker + streamlit + AWS

 ### Technical aspects
 PetCare BI is based on Latent Dirichlet Allocation (LDA) model and SOTA T5 transformer model.
-- 123
-- 123
-- 123

 #### Note/challenges/edge cases:
-- Choosing right algo for the right job: LDA vs. embedding + clustering, etc.
+- Choosing right algorithm for the right job: LDA vs. embedding + clustering, etc.
-    1. chose LDA becuase interested in thematic topics/clusters, not semantic & syntactic groupings (e.g., good reviews and great reviews).
+    1. chose LDA because interested in thematic topics/clusters, not semantic & syntactic groupings (e.g., good reviews and great reviews).
 Clustering embedding yields the latter.
     2. Not use NMF because large DS + topic probabilities unlikely fixed per review
 - Low coherence: many redundant words (useless feature vectors) → Went back to EDA, understand what does “topic” mean → Keeping only nouns + remove  customized words + understand & tuned hyperparameters (# of topics, alpha, beta)
 - Interesting insight from data : trend of day care/sitter w/ updates and photos
 - LDA doesn’t scale very well (training time for one epoch is proportional to scale of dataset).
 Luckily, number of topics doesn’t change that often -- don’t need to retrain model too frequently.
 - Edge cases: in topic modeling, sometimes not very good at determining which is dominant topic in the review. → so we also provide text summary and aspect-based sentiment (todo).
 - ways to validate result.
-- Overall, understanding the algorithm and developing a heuristic approach to clean the data and perform NLP was key to getting good reuslts in topic modeling.
+- Overall, understanding the algorithm and developing a heuristic approach to clean the data and perform NLP was key to getting good results in topic modeling.

 #### To Launch webapp on EC2 using saved LDAmodel and dataset